jonathantree/Pewlett-Hackard-Analysis/README.md

 To develope the schema used in the database construction, a entity relationship diagram was built using [QuickDBD](https://app.quickdatabasediagrams.com/#/).
 ![ERD](/Analysis_Projects/Pewlett_Hackard_Analysis/EmployeeDB.png)

-Using these relationships, the following schema was developed to engineer a SQL database of these datain PostgreSQL.
+Using these relationships, the following schema was developed to engineer a SQL database of these data in PostgreSQL.
 The employee number as the primary key.

 ```SQL
 /*